 You will click on the T in the alphabet, or find the word in the list below that.

 As you read posts and pages on my site, you will see words which are underlined.
 (My normal links are not underlined.)
 These words are junk journal terms and are defined in the glossary.

 If you click on one of these words, you will see a tool tip with the beginning of the explanation and a link to the rest of the definition.
 The definition also has pictures which help to explain the word or phrase.

 A link to the main glossary index is at the top and bottom of the definition page.

-Help Fill The Junk Journal Terms List
+Help Fill The Glossary of Junk Journal Definitions